Why Scientists Are Watching Greenland

 Use the slider to see the changes.

-But the consequences of climate change are more complicated and connected than a simple list of weather events implies.
+But the consequences of climate change are more complicated and connected than what a simple list of weather events implies.
 For example, floods caused by rising sea levels can destroy infrastructure and displace communities, exacerbating issues like poverty, instability, and migration.

 So why are sea levels rising?
 A major factor is glacier melt, and scientists are particularly concerned about Greenland’s melting.
 Eighty percent of Greenland is covered by an ice sheet, or large area of land covered in glacial ice.
-It’s one of only two in the world.
-(The other is Antarctica.)
+It’s one of only two ice sheets in the world.
+(The other is in Antarctica.)